 There are reasons for that: this is an artform with a long history, but it hasn’t made a dent in the Occidental consciousness.
 The academic and popular writing on Chinese opera focuses mainly on Beijing opera 京剧 and Shaoxing opera 越剧.
 Most writing in Chinese focuses on those two forms, too.
 There are complicated reasons for that, which are not worth discussing here.

-So, here, my idea is to tell the story behind two popular Shaanxi opera 秦腔 dramas.
-These stories both appear in other operatic traditions, but best known as Shaanxi operas.
+Knowing the basic story is the key, though.
+So, here, my idea is to tell the story behind a popular Shaanxi opera 秦腔 drama.
+This story appears in other operatic traditions, but it's best known as a Shaanxi opera.

-Both operas are mentioned in Jia Pingwa’s novel, so if the translation is ever released, you might find knowing about them helps your enjoyment of the book.
+It's also mentioned in Jia Pingwa’s novel, so if the translation is ever released, you might it helps your enjoyment of the book.